balbasty/cornucopia/docs/start.md

-For example, the default for `ElasticTransform` is `True` (since we expect that most people want to apply the same deformation to different channels), whereas the default for `GaussianNoiseTransform` is `False` (since we want to resample noise in each channel).
+For example, the default for `ElasticTransform` is `True` (since we expect that most people want to apply the same deformation to different channels), whereas the default for `GaussianNoiseTransform` is `False` (since we want to re-sample noise in each channel).

 ### Random transforms